 What is Stage Fright?

-Stage fright is considered to be a type of phobia which affects individuals’ performance in front of audiences either directly (live) or indirectly (in front of cameras).
-It’s a type of anxiety disorder which has unknown causes.
-It may be due to a combination of the individual’s genes, environmental stresses, and changes in their brain.
+Stage fright is a type of anxiety disorder which has unknown causes.
+It may be due to a combination of the individual’s genes, surrounding stresses, and changes in their brain.
 It can be hereditary as well.

 When Do People Get Stage Fright?